Medical officers conditions and pay

 - Additional PDA is also available for RMOs who have exhausted their annual PDA.
 Documentary evidence is required to support the claim.

-For Professional Development Leave and Professional Development Allowances refer to the table in clause 31.18 of the Agreement.
+For Professional Development Leave and Professional Development Allowances refer to the table in clause 31.18 of the Agreement (see above).

 NT Health offers Medical Officers up to seven weeks recreation leave per year and it accrues:

-- Your entitlement is six weeks recreation leave per calendar year,
+- your entitlement is six weeks recreation leave per calendar year, and

 On commencement full time medical officers will also be granted up to four weeks recreation leave in advance, prior to accrual.
 If you are working for less than 12 months, this allocation of leave will be proportional.